adamcath/haute-codeture/haute-codeture.md

         EasyMock.verify(dbConn, shipmentManager);

-        // In pratice there are a few tricks to make it read even cleaner
+        // Note: in pratice there are a few tricks to make it read even cleaner
         // (e.g. startic import EasyMock), omitted for clarity to n00bs.
     }
 }